View the JME/MTR subscription package, which includes the Journal of Management Education.

 The Resource Reviews section in the Management Teaching Review (MTR) critically appraises a wide range of innovative materials that are of interest and immediate use to professionals in the field of management education, including instructors, coaches and trainers.
 Resources include — but are not limited to — reviews of books, applications (apps), textbooks, wikis, technology (e.g., clickers), webcasts, podcasts, online courses, faculty development experiences, websites, case studies, films, online videos (e.g., TED Talks), images, games, artifacts, software, and simulations.
 In short, any pedagogical resource, in the public domain, that aligns with the mission of MTR could serve as the subject matter of a Resource Review.
 Submissions should not exceed 2000 words.

-Authors will have had experience using the resource in their teaching or training, and the submission will describe the author’s experience, suggestions, and lessons learned.
-The following three sections are recommended:
+Authors will have had experience using the resource in their teaching or training, and the manuscript will reflect the author’s experience, suggestions, and lessons learned.
+The following sections are recommended:

-Use in the classroom.
-The second section (about 800 words) explores deeply how the resource has been used in the classroom/training and provides suggestions for additional teaching uses that demonstrate the resource’s usefulness in the classroom or training environment.
+Use in teaching.
+This section (about 800 words) explores deeply how the resource can be used in teaching/training and provides suggestions for additional teaching uses that demonstrate the resource’s usefulness.
 For example, can the resource be used as an interactive session?
 A platform for rich debate?
 An exam?
 Share 2-3 uses for the resources and again, provide a rich description of these activities.

 Objectivity is critical; reviews do not read like advertisements for the resource.
 The tone also aims for objectivity.